Anxiety: Trait

-Anxiety can be either a short-term "state" or a long-term personality "trait."
+Anxiety can be either a short-term "state" or a long-term "personality trait".
 Trait anxiety reflects a stable tendency across the lifespan of responding with acute, state anxiety in the anticipation of threatening situations (whether they are actually deemed threatening or not).
 A meta-analysis showed that a high level of neuroticism is a risk factor for development of anxiety symptoms and disorders.
 Such anxiety may be conscious or unconscious.

 Personality can also be a trait leading to anxiety and depression and their persistence.
 Through experience, many find it difficult to collect themselves due to their own personal nature.

 Choice or decision

-Anxiety induced by the need to choose between similar options is increasingly being recognized as a problem for individuals and for organizations.
+Anxiety induced by the need to choose between similar options is recognized as a problem for some individuals and for organizations.
 In 2004, Capgemini wrote: "Today we're all faced with greater choice, more competition and less time to consider our options or seek out the right advice."
+Overthinking a choice is called analysis paralysis.

 In a decision context, unpredictability or uncertainty may trigger emotional responses in anxious individuals that systematically alter decision-making.
 There are primarily two forms of this anxiety type.
 The first form refers to a choice in which there are multiple potential outcomes with known or calculable probabilities.
 The second form refers to the uncertainty and ambiguity related to a decision context in which there are multiple possible outcomes with unknown probabilities.